 - Do ONE of the following:

 - Attend either a BSA national jamboree, OR world Scout jamboree, OR a national BSA high-adventure base.
 While there, keep a journal documenting your day-to-day experiences.
 Upon your return, report to your counselor what you did, saw, and learned.
 You may include photos, brochures, and other documents in your report.

 - Visit an exhibit of Scouting memorabilia or a local museum with a Scouting history gallery, or (with your parent's permission and counselor's approval) visit with someone in your council who is recognized as a dedicated Scouting historian or memorabilia collector.
-Learn what you can about the history of Boy Scouting.
+Learn what you can about the history of the BSA.
 Give a short report to your counselor on what you saw and learned.

 - Learn about the history of your unit or Scouting in your area.
 Interview at least two people (one from the past and one from the present) associated with your troop.
 These individuals could be adult unit leaders, Scouts, troop committee members, or representatives of your troop's chartered organization.
 Find out when your unit was originally chartered.
 Create a report of your findings on the history of your troop, and present it to your patrol or troop or at a court of honor, and then add it to the troop's library.
 This presentation could be in the form of an oral/written report, an exhibit, a scrapbook, or a computer presentation such as a slide show.

 - Make a collection of some of your personal patches and other Scouting memorabilia.
 With their permission, you may include items borrowed from family members or friends who have been in Scouting in the past, or you may include photographs of these items.
 Show this collection to your counselor, and share what you have learned about items in the collection.
 (There is no requirement regarding how large or small this collection must be.)